-The following table illustrates the movements in the Index Price from the beginning of the Trust's operations on April 24, 2017 to December 31, 2021.
-Since the beginning of the Trust's operations, the Index Price has ranged from \$3.43 to \$148.63, with the straight average being \$17.39.
+The following table illustrates the movements in the Index Price from January 1, 2018 to December 31, 2022.
+During such period, the Index Price has ranged from \$3.43 to \$148.63, with the straight average being \$19.54 through December 31, 2022.
 The Sponsor has not observed a material difference between the Index Price and average prices from the constituent Digital Asset Exchanges individually or as a group.